projectodd/openwhisk-katacoda/4-web-accessible-actions/01-create-java-function.md

 }
 </pre>

-With the main function updated, now we need to update the tests.
+With the main Action updated, now we need to update the tests.

 ``my-echo/src/test/java/com/example/FunctionAppTest.java``{{open}}